-Descending from the ice sheets of Mount Kabru, river Rangit is flowing through the enchanting valleys of Sikkim and it is a tributary of Teesta.
-It is a remarkable river with rapids of various intensities.
+Descending from the ice sheets of Mount Kabru, river Rangit flows through the enchanting valleys of Sikkim , and it is a tributary of Teesta.
+It is an excellent river with rapids of various intensities.
 The turbulent waters of the river offer a great time for adventure seekers.
 While you are moving your way through intense rapids, you can enjoy the beautiful landscape around the river.
 Rangit River is not restricted to rafting.
 One can also camp at night on the banks of the river.

 Best Time For Rafting in Sikkim

-Spring season is the best time to go river rafting in Sikkim.
-From March to May, the weather remains soothing which makes it an ideal time for rafting.
+The spring season is the best time to go river rafting in Sikkim.
+From March to May, the weather remains soothing, making it an ideal time for rafting.
 The ice that starts melting increases the water level of the beautiful rivers.
 Rafting is much more fun and adventurous when in this gushing river during this time.
-In the spring season, the temperature fluctuates around 18°C to 25°C. The warmth of the sun and the cool breezes make the river rafting a pleasant experience.
-Ice cold water feels refreshing after hours of paddling and fighting the currents on water.
+In the spring season, the temperature fluctuates from around 18°C to 25°C. The sun's warmth and the cool breezes make the river rafting a pleasant experience.
+Ice cold water feels refreshing after hours of paddling and fighting the currents on the water.

 Things to Carry for White Water Rafting

-The essential kit for river rafting in Sikkim is provided by the organizers.
-However, there are a few things that you should carry with yourself.
-Here is the list of the things to carry for rafting:
+The organizers provide the essential kit for river rafting in Sikkim.
+However, there are a few things that you should carry with you.
+Here is the list of the things to take for rafting: